 Ed. note: if you’re visiting from r/accounting, thanks for actually reading the article.
+If you’ve only read the headline, allow me to include this: /s.
 Love ya.

 A new crop of talented accountants are demanding independence, flexibility, and the ability to work on their own terms.
 By championing software-as-a-service products, the profession can give digital natives the freedom to be creative by taking entry-level work off their plates, says Anees Pretorius of Bean.